handyc/1is1/README.md

 "green" = "blue" = "color" = "turquoise" = "cyan"

+# all variables are related

+Since all variables in 1is1 are introduced in equalities, variables are always created in sets of two or more.

+A comparison of any two variables is done through the equality symbol =, which both creates and evaluates.

+For that reason, all of the variables that interact in a 1is1 program have some relationship to all of the others.

+Consider the following examples:

+a = 1                  # a variable 'a' has the value 1

+a = b + 2              # 'a' is equivalent to 'b + 2'

+a = c + 3              # 'a' is equivalent to 'c + 3'

+c - 1 = d + 22e        # 'c-1' is equivalent to 'd + 22e'

+How can we determine the relationship between 'a' and 'd + 22e'?

 # seriously?

 Yes but it's an experimental language, you may or may not get anything out of it